thrasher-corp/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 		switch channelsToSubscribe[i].Channel {
 		case wsFills, wsOrders, wsMarkets:
-		// Authenticated wsFills && wsOrders or wsMarkets which is a channel subscription for all market tickers do not need a currency pair association.
+		// Authenticated wsFills && wsOrders or wsMarkets which is a channel subscription for the full set of tradable markets do not need a currency pair association.
 		default:
 			a, err := f.GetPairAssetType(channelsToSubscribe[i].Currency)
 			if err != nil {